aso-repos/CalculatorJavaFX/README.md

 - Develop practical GitHub workflow and open-source portfolio experience
 - Showcase a retro calculator with precise UI, custom font, and LED-style glow effects

+- > ⚙️ This project is a faithful digital replica of my original, well-worn Casio M-1 calculator — scratches, dust, and all — rebuilt in JavaFX to preserve its unique character.
+(Major scratches interfering with the display and logo visibility were removed in Photoshop.)

 ## ⚙️ Key Features
 - ✅ Custom-designed CalculatorDigits.ttf font
 - ✅ Decimal point manually spaced and aligned using FontForge